Legendary | Worth driving from anywhere

 No matter what you order in this stylish urban tavern, it is likely to be wonderful.
-On the Roadfood price scale, it’s a splurge (entrees in the $30 range); and despite the restaurant’s assertion that it lets “freshness speak for itself,” nearly everything on the menu is complicated and multi-layered with hints of this and that, subtle undertones, and surprise seasonings.
+On the Roadfood price scale, the Frog Hollow Tavern is a splurge (entrees in the $30 range); and despite the restaurant’s assertion that it lets “freshness speak for itself,” nearly everything on the menu is complicated and multi-layered with hints of this and that, subtle undertones, and surprise seasonings.

 Frog Hollow Tavern is popular and crowded enough that reservations are de rigueur.
-The gatekeepers up front can be officious, assigning customers to the bar if they arrive a few minutes early (despite plenty of empty tables in the dining rooms).
+The gatekeepers up front can be officious, assigning customers to the bar if they arrive a few minutes early despite plenty of empty tables in the dining rooms.
 Once a party is seated, service is professional, hospitable, enthusiastic, and genuinely helpful.